ontola/openbesluitvorming/docs.md

 For technical questions, please create an issue in the aforementioned Github repos.
 If you have general questions about Open Raadsinformatie, get in touch with project leader [Sander Bakker](mailto:sander.bakker@vng.nl).

+### How can my municipality / government

+Ask your municipality to fill in [this form](https://formulieren.vngrealisatie.nl/deelname_openraadsinformatie)!